Volkswagen: 1991–1999

-In 1991, Volkswagen launched the third-generation Golf, which was European Car of the Year for 1992.
+In 1991, Volkswagen launched the third-generation Golf, which won European Car of the Year for 1992.
 The Golf Mk3 and Jetta Mk3 arrived in North America in 1993.
-The sedan version of the Golf was badged Vento in Europe but remained Jetta in the United States.
+The sedan version of the Golf was badged as the Vento in Europe, but retained the Jetta name in the US.
 The Scirocco and the later Corrado were both Golf-based coupés.